AndrewArzola/OlAgs/README.md

   `cd olAgs`

+Seed your data

+  Our app requires that you have a member in the member table with your email to login in.
+To do this pre popluate your data baseusing the templates in the comments of the db/seed.rb file.

+  Note: After populating your database, you can run the rake db:seed:dump to dump all your current data into the seed file

 Install the app

-  `bundle install && rails webpacker:install && rails db:create && db:migrate`
+  `bundle install && rails webpacker:install && rails db:create && db:migrate && rails db:seed`

 Run the app
   `rails server --binding:0.0.0.0`